daniloalvares/BJM-NTS1/README.md

-# A Two-Stage Approach for Bayesian Joint Models of Longitudinal and Survival Data: Correcting Bias with Informative Prior
+# A two-stage approach for Bayesian joint models of longitudinal and survival data: correcting bias with informative prior
 DOI: https://doi.org/10.3390/e23010050